xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 * `gitlab.task-runner.backups.cron.enabled`: Set to true to enable cron based backups
 * `gitlab.task-runner.backups.cron.schedule`: Set as per the Kubernetes schedule docs

+To enable backup using the `gitlab.task-runner.backups.objectStorage` configuration created [here](index.md#object-storage), without disabling Minio.

+Set the following parameter:
+* `gitlab.task-runner.backups.cron.externalObjectStorage`: Set to true to enable use of specified object storage configuration

 ## Backup the secrets

 You should also save a copy of the rails secrets.
 (These are not included in the backup as a security precaution.
 We recommend keeping your full backup that includes the database separate from the copy of the secrets.)